-The TxDOT Corpus Christi District Selection Process is expected to follow the TxDOT 2023 UTP process for performance-based planning for funding Category 4 (CAT 4).
+The TxDOT Corpus Christi District Selection Process is expected to follow the 2023 UTP process for performance-based planning for funding Category 4 (CAT 4).
 As the TxDOT-CRP Ditrict develops and proposes projects in the 2023 UTP process, information will be shared with the Corpus Christi MPO staff, TAC and TPC to become part of the MPO's public process leading to approval of the selected projects for the 2023 UTP.
+The current 2023 UTP Projects List is provided or TAC review as Attachment 4.